Board of Directors

 She also volunteers as an executive board member of the Dr. Joseph Warren Institute and is Founder and President of The Black Ribbon Project.
 She previously served as Senior Health Policy Analyst and Executive Board Member for Docs4PatientCare, and as National Co-Chair of Doc Squads, a project to recruit and train doctors to lead the public healthcare debate.
 Dr. Haynes has published several op-eds in TownHall.com, PJ Media, American Thinker and The Huffington Post.
 She speaks frequently to citizen and professional groups on healthcare policy, the ACA, and the ethics and economics of medicine.

-Charlotte is responsible for logistics, chapter management and providing support to the executive director.
-She also volunteers on the Board of Directors for The Liberty Forum of Silicon Valley.
+Charlotte is responsible for conference and chapter event logistics and providing support to the executive director.

 Charlotte lived in Europe for several years where, through travels and study (Europe, Africa, bilingual in German), she gained a unique world perspective.
 Upon graduating from UC Berkeley, she worked for The Breakthrough Foundation, a non-profit whose mission was to transform the lives of at-risk youth.
 Subsequently, while in marketing and project management for Silicon Valley high tech companies, Charlotte volunteered with other organizations dedicated to improving quality of life through self-empowerment.
 She recently completed a multi-year volunteer commitment to the Board of Directors for The Liberty Forum of Silicon Valley as Vice President of Membership.
 She is married with three grown children, whom she homeschooled with her husband.